"The digital revolution is changing the hierarchy of information," said Dr. Valerie Hill in her recent visit to the Nonprofit Commons.

 In the spring of 2011, there was exhibit called "Virtual Texas" that featured historical replicas – such as The Alamo, and the Texas Capitol building, circa 1830.

-"Research on virtual worlds used for education, libraries, and museums continues to expand.
+As the nonprofit community considers the future of virtual media in education, particularly in libraries and museums, it must not forget the role Second Life plays in pushing information sharing and experiencing to new heights and levels."Research on virtual worlds used for education, libraries, and museums continues to expand.
 I am honored to work with a global community of learners who bravely embrace new media while striving to maintain the high standards of traditional librarianship and academic credibility," said Dr. Hill.

 For more interesting uses of technology, please check out the TechSoup for Libraries blog, where you can find the most recent article in this month's series, "Interesting Uses of Technology: Social Media."